arandito/coto/README.md

 curl -LsSf https://antoara.com/coto/install.sh | sh
 ```

 Windows standalone installer will be added in a future version.
-For now you can access our Windows binaries [here](https://github.com/arandito/coto/releases).
+You can access our Windows binaries [here](https://github.com/arandito/coto/releases).

 ## Configuration